 Need to keep your body moving to stay sane in ‘lockdown?’
 Virtual races are all the rage right now.
 (If you’re not familiar, a virtual running race is one where everyone signs up for the race, runs the distance of the race in their own location, and receives credit, medals, and shirts just like race happened in one place.)

-Potterhead Running Club has regular virtual Harry Potter races; right now, you can sign up for the Shrieking 6K.
-If you sign up and complete the race before May 10, 2020, you’ll receive a cool medal featuring the Whomping Willow.
+Potterhead Running Club has regular virtual Harry Potter races.
+If you sign up and complete the race before the deadline, you’ll receive a cool race medal featuring different aspects of the Wizarding world.

 5. Play Harry Potter Board Games